swt30/thesis/chapters/03-models/03-models.md

 ![
   Dependence of radii on surface pressure.
   The effect of temperature on the radius of watery planets decreases with increasing surface pressure, but remains significant (greater than about $0.1\,$R$_⊕$) for pressures below 1000$\,$bar.
-  Here I show mass--radius relations for spheres with an Earth-like core under a 30 per cent water layer, changing only the surface pressure each time.
+  Here I show mass--radius relations for spheres with an Earth-like core under a 30% water layer, changing only the surface pressure each time.
   The temperature dependence remains even beyond the critical pressure of water ($2.206×10^7\,$Pa), at which point the surface water exists as a supercritical fluid.
   Only at very high pressures ($10^9$ or $10^{10}\,$Pa; $10\,000$ or $100\,000$ bar) does this temperature dependence vanish.
 ](surface-pressure-panels){#fig:surface-pressure-variation}

-> TODO: numbers in text need updating (conclusions don't change)

 Despite observing highly inflated radii when the temperature is increased across the liquid--vapour phase boundary, we still see temperature-dependent variation in the planet's radius past the critical pressure of water.
 This is because the density of water is still strongly temperature-dependent in the super-critical regime.